Ackson507/Machine-Learning-Algorithms/README.md

-# Python for data science
+# Python for data science & analysis
 We utilise libraries such as Numpy, matplotlib, pandas, plotpy, sciPy ,BeatifulSoup for data analysis for large datsets...